stdlib-examples/project-twilio-survey/README.md

 # Build an App to Send SMS Surveys with Twilio + Airtable on Standard Library
 [<img src="https://deploy.stdlib.com/static/images/deploy.svg" width="192">](https://deploy.stdlib.com/)

 Today we will be using [Build on Standard Library](https://build.stdlib.com) to launch an app to send SMS surveys to your friends, using Twilio and Airtable.
-In just a few easy steps we will set up your Airtable and show you how to begin aggreagting feedback from your group in one easy-to-read Base.
+In just a few easy steps we will set up your Airtable and show you how to begin aggregating feedback from your group in one easy-to-read Base.
 For an indepth tutorial on how to Build this workflow from scratch, [click here](https://medium.com/@brimm_reaper/build-an-app-to-send-sms-surveys-with-twilio-airtable-on-standard-library-ef5be1cd4f0b).
 This is also a great resource should you encounter any hiccups along the way.

 ## Setting up Airtable
 Before we are ready to deploy from Github, we will need to set up our Airtable Base.
 [Click here](https://www.airtable.com) to get your free Airtable account, and then [add our Base template by clicking here.](https://airtable.com/addBaseFromShare/shrf3W1JpexdDzfio) It should look something like this: